bharathSaiT/dataBaseReplica/README.md

 * Explore security considerations for database interactions.
 * Investigate the role of indexing in query performance.

-**Target Audience:**

-This project is ideal for:

-* Beginner to intermediate developers interested in:
 * Understanding database fundamentals.
 * Experimenting with JavaScript in a database context (with appropriate caveats about limitations).
 *  Exploring the challenges of implementing complex database features in a non-traditional environment.

 **Development Stack:**

 * JavaScript ( will be implemented in more performant language like C++ /GoLang in some time)
-* Potential additional libraries as needed (will be mentioning any specific libraries we use)

 **Project Status:**

-* **Work in Progress (WIP):** This project is under development.

-**Contributions:**

-* Contributions are welcome!
-Feel free to open issues or pull requests to collaborate on this learning journey.
-(Encourages community involvement)
+1. fundamental data retrieval → get , set , delete, getAll , clearDB ,update
+2. add key expiry
+3. persisting data , in Mem
+4. persisting data in file storage
+5. exposing promises , for the clients to have persistent DB
+6. better ttl implementation, instead of having just a callback - have an expiry time which is considered
+7. passive key deletion -TTL
+8. instead of persisting DB , at regular interval - persist the DB only when changes happen
+9. Database transactions - adding start , commit , rollback ; atomicity
+10. Isolation - by ensuring global DB lock
+11. data compression & de-compression , for efficient space storage